 Establish a strategy on how you will reach out to vendors and your criteria.
 Consider creating a calendar on when and how to reach out to wedding vendors.
 More importantly, set deadlines on when to make the final decision.
 Here is a guide that can help you put this together.

-These steps are essential to keep you and your partner on the same page through the wedding planning.
+These steps are essential to keep you and your partner on the same page throughout the wedding planning.

 We would even suggest going as far as to decide on which days you both can do your wedding planning tasks to give yourselves days off and actually enjoy your time together.
 This will help avoid being overwhelmed.